Thertzlor/Revenant/wiki/Profile_Overview.md

 ```
 We load profile C. Both profiles A and B define a macro called "button", while profile B only contains a link to "button" without defining any macro with that name.
 So which one of the "button" macros is targeted by the Link macro?

 The answer is the "button" macro from profile C because it is the most recently loaded child macro giving it higher priority.
-So in our final configuraion m3 outputs "a", m4 outputs "b" and m5 outputs "b" as well.
+So in our final configuration m3 outputs "a", m4 outputs "b" and m5 outputs "b" as well.

 Finally let's see how links interact with child profiles that override bindings:
 ```lua